-The game ends early, if the prince has no interest at all in any princess except one.
+The game ends early, if the all princesses but one have been knocked out.
 That one, obviously, wins.

-Alternatively, if one princess manages to get more than ten points ahead of all the others; that one wins.
+Alternatively, if one princess manages to meet the score condition (the number of prince's favour points chosen at the start of the game, or more than ten points ahead of all the other players); that one wins.

 Otherwise, the game ends when real-life intervenes and you run out of time.
 Give each princess one turn as a final chance.

 - The winning princess marries the prince, murders him, and keeps whatever remains of the dowry. - She may choose one other princess and declare her to be her most loyal friend in the entire kingdom.
-This princess is pardoned of all crimes. - The other princesses are beheaded for, amongst other things, non-payment of debts to the dangerous men who have been doing their evil bidding.
+This princess is pardoned of all crimes, and comes second. - The other princesses are beheaded for, amongst other things, non-payment of debts to the dangerous men who have been doing their evil bidding.
+They lost.